-Tighten the reservoir cap retaining screws to 0.7 Nm.
+▼ Tighten the reservoir cap retaining screws to 6 lbf in (6 lbf in (0.7 Nm)).

 Rear Brake Fluid Level Inspection and Adjustment

 If there has been an appreciable drop in the level of the fluid in either fluid reservoir the brake system must be inspected.